adarsh249/CSE135_HW1/README.md

 Using `git clone`, clone the repository https://github.com/adarsh249/CSE135_HW1 onto your local machine.
 Then, `cd` into the directory `CSE135_HW1`.
 From the file `deploy.yml`, on GitHub actions, we put in the secrets for HOST, USERNAME, PASSWORD, KEY.
 So now, when you make changes locally, you can commit and then use `git push` which will push to the GitHub repository.
 Then this will run the Github Actions script, which will copy the changed files to the remote server, hence, updating the remote server.

+Additionally, one can clone the repository and set the new remote with `git remote add prod ssh://root@137.184.9.28/var/repo/CSE135_HW1.git`, and use `git push prod main` to push to both GitHub and the remote server.

 ## Username/password info for logging into site
 usernames:
 - `adarsh`